-Learning Objective: 01-01 Explain why having more of any good thing necessarily requires having les
+Learning Objective: 01-01 Explain and apply the Scarcity Principle, which says that having more of a

-6) Forest lives in complete isolation in Montana.
+8) Forest lives in complete isolation in Montana.
 He is self-sufficient and feeds himself through hunting, fishing, and farming.
 Which of the following statements about Forest is true?